Health and Safety for Managers

 - How to continually monitor and improve systems

-We begin with outlining what health and safety (H&S) management is and why it is a good idea.
-Then outline the key elements of a successful H&S plan.
+We begin by introducing what health and safety (H&S) management is and why it is a good idea.
+Then outline the fundamental principles of effective H&S management in the workplace.

 You need to control risks to staff and the public from your commercial activities.
-To achieve this you first need to understand the risks.
-So, in UNIT 2 we explain sensible risk management approaches, what hazards are and how they differ from risks.
-We also detail the risk assessment process and legislation.
+To achieve this, first you need to understand the risks to staff and then take appropriate steps to control them.
+So, in UNIT 2 we explain sensible risk management approaches, what common workplace hazards are and how they differ from risks.

 Management of health and safety is an ongoing process that will require periodic refinement as your business evolves.
-So, in this section you will learn how efficiently monitor and review your procedures so ongoing improvement can be made.
+In this 5th unit you will learn how efficiently monitor and review your procedures so ongoing improvement can be made.